Part VI. Utilities

 24VAC30-151-360.
 Pipelines.

-The permittee shall maintain minimum cover for any underground facility.
+The permittee shall maintain minimum cover for any underground facility as established by the VDOT standards and specifications set forth in the terms of the permit or as otherwise required by applicable law, whichever is greater.
 Where pavement exists, the permittee shall bore, push, or jack and maintain a minimum cover of 36 inches.

 The vertical and horizontal clearance between a pipeline and a structure or other highway facility shall be sufficient to permit maintenance of the pipeline and facility.
 Longitudinal pipeline installations shall be kept out of the ditch line where practical.
-When locating the utilities outside of the pavement area is not practical, such as in high density developments incorporating the principles of new urbanism as described in § 15.2-2223.1 of the Code of Virginia, utilities may be placed under the pavement.
-When utilities are proposed to be placed within the ditch line or under highway pavement, the permit applicant shall provide the justification to the district administrator's designee.
+When locating the utilities outside of the pavement area is not practical, such as in high density developments as described in § 15.2-2223.1 of the Code of Virginia, utilities may be placed under the pavement.
+When utilities are proposed to be placed within the ditch line or under highway pavement, the permit applicant shall provide justification for such installations to the district administrator's designee as part of the permit application.

 Pipelines four inches in diameter or larger and no longer in use shall be cleaned of debris and plugged at open ends with Class A3 concrete.
 The district administrator's designee may also require such pipes to be filled prior to being plugged.